TylerSpencerVA/Nvidia-DCF-Comps/README.md

 Comp set: I would consider a different peer group for better comparability.
 For example TSMC is a foundry and Nvidia supplier, not a true comparable.
 A tighter peer set focused on high-performance data center exposure (AMD, Broadcom, Marvell) would improve the analysis.

-## Model Structure

-The model lives in a single Excel workbook with the following layout on the main worksheet:

-Rows 9–42 — Income statement and drivers (historical + projected) Rows 49–87 — Balance sheet and drivers
-Rows 94–134 — Cash flow statement and drivers
-Rows 136–157 — WACC calculation
-Rows 161–191 — DCF, terminal value, equity bridge, and sensitivity table Rows 196–225 — Trading comps and implied enterprise values Rows 232–255 — Financial ratios and key metrics
-Rows 258–275 — Valuation conclusion and discussion

 ## Tools & Sources

 Microsoft Excel